Personal Finance

 Components of Energy Bills

-But since wholesale costs only account for a portion of the household energy bill, not the entire bill, and the other costs are somewhat fixed, household bills will fall less that wholesale prices.
+Since wholesale costs only account for a portion of the household energy bill, not the entire bill, and the other costs are somewhat fixed, household bills rise and fall less that wholesale prices.
 That is, if wholesale prices fall x%, household energy bills would fall y%, where y is less than x.

 This is another reason that you won't feel the full effect of plummeting wholesale natural gas costs.